Fluticasone furoate/vilanterol

-Fluticasone furoate/vilanterol (FF/VI), sold under the brand name Breo Ellipta among others, is a combination medication for the treatment of chronic obstructive pulmonary disease (COPD) and asthma.
+Fluticasone furoate/vilanterol, sold under the brand names Breo Ellipta and Relvar Ellipta among others, is a combination medication for the treatment of chronic obstructive pulmonary disease (COPD) and asthma.
 It contains fluticasone furoate, an inhaled corticosteroid, and vilanterol, an ultra-long-acting β2 agonist (ultra-LABA).

 In 2013, the drug was approved for use in the United States by the Food and Drug Administration (FDA) for long-term maintenance treatment of airflow obstruction in people with COPD, including chronic bronchitis and emphysema, and the European Medicines Agency approved it as a second-line therapy for the treatment of COPD and asthma.
 There were, however, concerns that LABAs such as vilanterol increase the risk of deaths due to asthma.
 In 2017, the FDA states that they were not justified.